-Currently, the Society has a live release rate of 72 percent.
-That means that of the animals coming into the shelter, more than 7 out of 10 are adopted into new homes, reunited with their owners, or placed with another animal welfare adoption agency.
-Twenty-eight percent of animals relinquished to CCHS are humanely euthanized because of medical or behavior problems that we do not have the resources to treat or that deem the animal unsuitable/unsafe as a family pet.
+Currently, the Society has a live release rate of over 80 percent.
+That means that of the animals coming into the shelter, more than 8 out of 10 are adopted into new homes, reunited with their owners, or placed with another animal welfare adoption agency.
+Fewer than 20 percent of animals relinquished to CCHS are humanely euthanized because of medical or behavior problems that we do not have the resources to treat or that deem the animal unsuitable/unsafe as a family pet.

 Is There a Time Limit on Animals at the Shelter?